-The OCDSB has a strong commitment to human rights, equity and inclusion.
+As outlined in the Human Rights policy, The OCDSB has a strong commitment to human rights, equity and inclusion.
 While many steps have been taken to identify and address the systemic and structural barriers that prevent everyone from participating, excelling and feeling valued in the OCDSB community, there remains much more to learn and to do.
 To serve every student, the OCDSB is committed to being intentional about acknowledging diverse ways of knowing, different styles of learning and valuing, culturally relevant and responsive pedagogy, respecting and leveraging the strength of each student's individual and intersecting identities.
-To serve every student, the OCDSB is committed to work collaboratively with students, parents, educators and community partners to support each student to discover or enhance the positive contributions they can make in their school, their community, their country and the world.
-These goals our outlined in the OCDSB Indigenous, Equity, and Human Rights Roadmap - Eliminating Barriers to Success 2020-2023
+To serve every student, the OCDSB is community partners to support each student to discover or enhance the positive contributions they can make in their school, their community, their country and the world.
+These goals our outlined in the OCDSB Indigenous, Equity, and Human Rights Roadmap - Eliminating Barriers to Success 2020-2023.